 The mean temperature optima for the replacement community among downstream sites in 2016 was significantly lower than in 2015 and 2005, while the mean for the missing community in 2016 differed significantly only from that in 2012, which had the highest range of mean temperature optima values in all sampling years.
-Among midstream sites, the mean optima for the 2016 replacement community was significantly higher compared to 2012 and 2011, and mean for the missing community in 2016 was significantly lower compared to 2014, 2013, and 2012, and significantly higher than in 2005.
-Among upstream sites, the mean temperature optima for the missing and replacement community in 2016 did not differ from those in any other year.
+Among mid-stream sites, the mean optima for the 2016 replacement community was significantly higher compared to 2012 and 2011, and mean for the missing community in 2016 was significantly lower compared to 2014, 2013, and 2012, and significantly higher than in 2005.
+Among upstream sites, the mean temperature optima for the missing and replacement community in any other year.